joranquinten/now-deploy-example/README.md

     // ...omitted more stuff for the sake of brevity

-This way, you can run your NodeJS script with the command:
+This way, you can run your Node script with the command:

     $ npm run start

-There’s nothing to start though, so let’s create the application.
+There’s nothing to start though, so let’s create an application.
 First, sign up for an API key at [https://darksky.net/dev](https://darksky.net/dev).
 Obviously, you’ll be needing that key!

-Next, save the contents of the following file as “index.js”:
+Next, save the contents of the following file as *index.js*:

     const express = require("express");